 PROCESSES initialization parameter to 70.

-Data definition language (DDL) statements require exclusive locks on internal structures.
-If these locks are unavailable when a DDL statement runs, then the DDL statement fails, though it might have succeeded if it had been executed subseconds later.
+A data definition language (DDL) statement is either nonblocking or blocking, and both types of DDL statements require exclusive locks on internal structures.
+If these locks are unavailable when a DDL statement runs, then nonblocking and blocking DDL statements behave differently:

 To specify a DDL lock timeout, use the

 DDL_LOCK_TIMEOUT parameter.
 The permissible range of values for

 DDL_LOCK_TIMEOUT is 0 to 1,000,000.
 The default is 0.
 You can set